beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 information or logic that dictates how the error should be handled than what you have available in the context of your code.

-For example, listing 9-6 shows a function that reads a username from a file.
+For example, Listing 9-6 shows a function that reads a username from a file.
 If the file doesn’t exist or can’t be read, this function will return those errors to the code that called the function.

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 <!-- Deliberately not using rustdoc_include here; the `main` function in the
 file panics.
 We do want to include it for reader experimentation purposes, but